grunwaldlab/Microbe-ID/README.md

 Microbe-ID
 ===============

-Microbe-ID is a web-based toolbox for identifcation and genotyping of organisms.
+Microbe-ID is a web-based toolbox for identification and genotyping of organisms.

 ## Components